 Get the gifts wrapped early... they look festive under the tree and then it’s not a last-minute wrapping panic.
 I have had too many years of teary (and sloppy) wrapping on Christmas Eve and gift wrapping is one of the bits I love the most.

 Don’t forget the outside of the house… I love to have some festive greenery and decorations on the porch as you come in it really sets the mood.

 You have homes in New York and Connecticut, are they similar in interior design or have you styled them differently?
-What are your favorite spaces in each home and why?
+What are your favourite spaces in each home and why?

 In both places, we have let the world outside really inform the design choices inside.

-When it comes to setting the table for Christmas dinner what are your favorite finishing touches to make it extra special?
+When it comes to setting the table for Christmas dinner what are your favourite finishing touches to make it extra special?

 I designed some fabulous Christmas crackers that won an award in the Glasgow Times for being the most over the top crackers.
 A huge achievement.
 So, we love to use those.
 They have a fun game in them and really lovely prizes that I designed and manufactured, so the quality is excellent.